 A word on drugs and psychiatry

-Although the Practice does not involve (or recommend) medication for emotional problems, the plain fact is that many who come to this website will be on medication.
+Although the Practice does not recommend medication for emotional problems, the plain fact is that many who come to this website will be on medication.
 If you are, you must not stop taking it without medical supervision because these drugs can be highly addictive, and rapid withdrawal can be dangerous.
 You can ask a doctor you trust for advice on where to get expert medical supervision.

 It is not my intention to grind axes here, but it would be unethical of me not to draw your attention to this other side to the story so you can make an informed decision.